imranalmunyeem/ILibrary_BuyBooksOnline_MVC/README.md

     --- Deploy to Azure

 ## Steps of Building this project from scratch:
+### Step 1: Download the follwing tools:
+    --- Download Microsoft Visual Studio Preview (https://visualstudio.microsoft.com/vs/preview/)
+    --- Download Microsoft SQL Server Management Studio (SSMS) (https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)

-### Step 1: Create A new Class from the "Model" [N.B: It's not mandatory to create the class in model.
+### Step 2: Create A new Class from the "Model" [N.B: It's not mandatory to create the class in model.
 But we usually do it in the model]
     --- Model ->Add ->Class ->Category.cs
 ##### [N.B.
 It's not mandatory to create the class in model.
 But we usually do it in the model.
 We have to make these classes before using entity framework]

-### Step 2: Create A new MVC project
+### Step 3: Create A new MVC project
     --- File -> New -> Project -> MVC -> Create
 ### Questions related to this project
 ##### What is nullable in C# .net8.0?